HI intensity mapping with the MIGHTEE survey: power spectrum estimates: Acknowledgement

 \section{Acknowledgement}

+We thank the anonymous referee for the helpful comments on the draft that have contributed to improving this paper.
 MGS and SP acknowledge support from the South African Square Kilometre Array Project and National Research Foundation (Grant No. 84156).
 We acknowledge the use of the Ilifu cloud computing facility - www.ilifu.ac.za, through the Inter-University Institute for Data Intensive Astronomy (IDIA).
 This work was carried out using the data processing pipelines developed at the IDIA and available at https://idia-pipelines.github.io.
 NM acknowledges support from the Bundesministerium f{\"u}r Bildung und Forschung (BMBF) award 05A20WM4.
 The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.